 - The ISC implementation of SPNEGO was removed from BIND 9 source code.
 Instead, BIND 9 now always uses the SPNEGO implementation provided by the system GSSAPI library when it is built with GSSAPI support.
 All major contemporary Kerberos/GSSAPI libraries contain an implementation of the SPNEGO mechanism.
+This change was introduced in BIND 9.17.2, but it was not included in the release notes at the time.
 [GL #2607] - The default value for the stale-answer-client-timeout option was changed from 1800 (ms) to off.
 The default value may be changed again in future releases as this feature matures.
 [GL #2608]

 - TCP idle and initial timeouts were being incorrectly applied: only the tcp-initial-timeout was applied on the whole connection, even if the connection were still active, which could prevent a large zone transfer from being sent back to the client.
 The default setting for tcp-initial-timeout was 30 seconds, which meant that any TCP connection taking more than 30 seconds was abruptly terminated.
 This has been fixed.
 [GL #2583] - When stale-answer-client-timeout was set to a positive value and recursion for a client query completed when named was about to look for a stale answer, an assertion could fail in query\respond(), resulting in a crash.
 This has been fixed.
-[GL #2594] - If zone journal files written by BIND 9.16.11 or earlier were present when BIND was upgraded to BIND 9.16.13 or BIND 9.16.14, the zone file for that zone could have been inadvertently rewritten with the current zone contents.
-This caused the original zone file structure (e.g. comments, \$INCLUDE directives) to be lost, although the zone data itself was preserved.
-[GL #2623]

-- After upgrading to BIND 9.16.13, journal files for trust anchor databases (e.g. managed-keys.bind.jnl) could be left in a corrupt state.
+[GL #2594] - After upgrading to the previous release, journal files for trust anchor databases (e.g. managed-keys.bind.jnl) could be left in a corrupt state.
 (Other zone journal files were not affected.)
 This has been fixed.
 If a corrupt journal file is detected, named can now recover from it.
 [GL #2600] - When sending queries over TCP, dig now properly handles +tries=1 +retry=0 by not retrying the connection when the remote server closes the connection prematurely.
 [GL #2490] - CDS/CDNSKEY DELETE records are now removed when a zone transitions from a secure to an insecure state. named-checkzone also no longer reports an error when such records are found in an unsigned zone.
 [GL #2517] - Zones using KASP could not be thawed after they were frozen using rndc freeze.
 This has been fixed.
 [GL #2523] - After rndc checkds -checkds or rndc dnssec -rollover is used, named now immediately attempts to reconfigure zone keys.
 This change prevents unnecessary key rollover delays.
-[GL #2488] - Previously, a memory leak could occur when named failed to bind a UDP socket to a network interface.
+[GL #2488] - named crashed after skipping a primary server while transferring a zone over TLS.
 This has been fixed.
-[GL #2575]
+[GL #2562]